Visualize your data in a bar, line or pie chart.

 How should your data be calculated? (size of each slice)

 You can use filters to narrow down the data records that will be charted.
-Click “+ Add filter” to add your first filter.
+Click “+” to add your first filter.

 Each filter has a field which is compared to a value.
 A preset filter compares against a fixed value, whereas a dynamic filter compares against data from another component.
 Dynamic filters are another way to bind components together to add functionality.